Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 Networks and peers
 ==================

+.. function:: PeerList(includeBootstrappers) -> PeerListResponse

+   Get a list of the peers that the node is connected to.

+   :param bool includeBootstrappers: Whether to include the bootstrapper nodes
+                                     in the response.
+   :returns: A list of peers.
+   :rtype: |PeerListResponse|_

 .. function:: PeerStats(includeBootstrappers) -> PeerStatsResponse

    Get information on the peers that the node is connected to.